drpicox/gherkin-genie/README.md

 ### Auto-injecting other step definitions

+You do not need to give all the step definitions to the feature test creations, they are added when wishing for them.

-Although in the first example we have manually injected several step definitions classes into the `createFeatureFileTests` function, it is possible to auto-inject them.
+Although in the first example we have manually injected several step definitions classes into the `wish` function, it is possible to auto-inject them.

-When the `createFeatureFileTests` function is called, it will instance all the step definitions obtained by the `get` function, and add them to the list of step definitions.
+When the `wish` function is called, it will instance all the step definitions obtained by the `get` function, and add them to the list of step definitions.